citusdata/citus_docs/migration/transitioning.rst

 Tenant-Specific Tables
 ^^^^^^^^^^^^^^^^^^^^^^

 In our example each store is a natural tenant.
-This is because storefronts benefit from dedicated processing power for their customer data, and stores should not be able to access each other's sales or inventory.
+This is because storefronts benefit from dedicated processing power for their customer data, and stores do not need to access each other's sales or inventory.
 The tenant id is in this case the store id.
 Notice that some tables already have a store id as primary or foreign key.
 Tables such as these which can join on the tenant id are called *tenant-specific* or *per-tenant* tables.
 In this example they are stores, products and purchases.

 Global and Reference Tables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^